 I am often asked how the Peter Estin Hut came to be a part of the Tenth Mountain Huts.
 Was he a 10th Mountaineer?
 No, he wasn’t but as a professional skier he was very involved in the ski industry, he raced in FIS Championships in Aspen in the early 1950’s, he honeymooned in Aspen then, and as my family moved here in the late 1960’s, the dots connect.

 The hut came about as the result of my architect’s apprenticeship, later friendship, with Aspen architect Fritz Benedict, master planner of Aspen, Vail and Snowmass – Aspen visionary first and foremost – and, later, founder of the Tenth Mountain Huts and Trail System.
-After spending three years on weekends with Fritz and his special projects manager and my then girlfriend, Elizabeth Holekamp Boyles – “three kids getting in trouble and lost in the woods” – Fabi Benedict, Fritz’ wife bemoaned – exploring the mountains between Aspen and Vail searching for a workable trail route, I became a founding Director of the 10th Mountain Hut Association.
-The idea of building a hut in my Dad’s memory with his ski industry heritage came together like a natural fit.
+After spending three years on weekends with Fritz and his special projects manager and my then girlfriend, Elizabeth Holekamp Boyles – “three kids getting in trouble and lost in the woods” – Fabi Benedict, Fritz’ wife bemoaned – exploring the mountains between Aspen and Vail searching for a workable trail route, I became a founding director of the 10th Mountain Hut Association.
+The idea of building a hut in my Dad’s memory with his ski industry heritage and my involvement with the trail system was natural fit.
 And family members agreed immediately.
 So, because I get asked a lot, here is Peter Estin.

 Peter Estin 1927 -1963